ENHANCED ARTS AND CULTURE RESILIENCE PACKAGE - NEW GRANTS

 The Arts Resource Hub (ARH) was set up by NAC in August 2019 to provide arts freelancers in Singapore with the necessary resources to sustainably continue their practice, unlock new opportunities and grow meaningful careers.
 Freelancers are essential to the vibrancy of our arts eco-system as their varied skills and capacity contribute to a range of roles across the industry.
 Extensive consultations were held with over 370 members of the arts community in 2018 to better tailor the ARH’s offerings to suit their needs.
 Key concerns raised were challenges in finding job opportunities, a lack of legal knowledge and insurance coverage, fairness in hiring practices and easy digital access to resources.
 For more details on the genesis of the ARH, click here.

-NAC also met with Centre 42 and some arts Self Employed Persons (SEPs) on 8 September 2020 to provide updates and get feedback on the renovation plans for 42 Waterloo Street.
-The key points from their discussion can be found here.
+NAC also met with Centre 42 and some arts Self Employed Persons (SEPs) on 8 September 2020 and 16 April 2021 to provide updates and get feedback on the renovation plans for 42 Waterloo Street.
+The key points from their discussion can be found here and here.

 CULTURAL MEDALLION AWARD